 Remember when you could not choose between several smartphone models, and you spent days looking up for info, browsing user reviews, watching YouTube videos with comparisons and tests, etc.?
-You wanted to know more about these smartphones, choosing the one that suited you best.
+If you want to know more about these smartphones, choose the one that suits you best.

 Your leads act in the same way when they have a problem.
 They crave information.
 They want to know everything about the solutions.
 Give it to them!
 Organize workshops and training sessions where you’d educate your potential customers.
 Let them see how you can become part of the solution.

 Industry-related conferences are great for networking.
 Visit them as a listener or (if you have enough confidence and experience) as a speaker.
 It’s your chance to raise awareness about your brand and build up its credibility.